greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 If you want to take your character back to its original starting point on the scene, you need to select the “Refresh” button before playing your program.

-## How to share your program
+### How to share your program

 Next to the Play controls (right bottom) is a button to share the created program.
 Once the ‘Share’ button is selected, a URL link of the built programs is copied automatically.
-Learners can paste the URL link to share their work with others via email or other social platforms.
+Learners can use that link to share their work with others via email or other social platforms.

 A script to say to learners:

-To share the program you have built, select the ‘Share’ button in the bottom right corner (in the play region) for a copy of the URL link.
-You can share this link with your friends.
+> *To share the program you have built, select the ‘Share’ button in the bottom right corner (in the play region) for a copy of the URL link.
+You can share this link with your friends.*